 Ongoing project

-This visual essay looks at contemporary moments along California’s Central Coast – a place shaped as much by its natural beauty as by the people who live, work, and navigate through it.
-Beneath the surface, quiet tensions and contrasts unfold: labor and leisure, industry and environment, tradition and change.
-Through these fleeting, unscripted stories of shifting landscapes and people – a more layered portrait of the region begins to emerge.
+Surface Tension examines contemporary life along California’s Central Coast – a region shaped as much by its sweeping natural beauty as by the communities who inhabit, work, cultivate and navigate it.
+Beneath the picturesque surface, quiet contrasts unfold: labor and leisure, industry and ecology, deep-rooted tradition and ongoing development.

-Stretching from agricultural fields in the Salinas Valley to the fishing harbors of Moss Landing and the tourist-heavy boardwalk of Santa Cruz, this region is a convergence point for labor, leisure, tradition, and development.
+Stretching from the Mediterranean vineyards of Paso Robles and agricultural fields of the Salinas Valley to the working harbors of Moss Landing and bustling boardwalk of Santa Cruz, this coastline is a dynamic crossroads.
+Through unscripted, candid moments, a layered portrait of the region starts to emerge.

 The Central Coast has long balanced competing forces: working-class communities and recreational tourism, environmental conservation and industrial growth, cultural heritage and economic pressure.
 Its evolution is shaped not by a single narrative, but by continuous negotiations – between who the region is for, what it produces, and how it’s experienced.
 This evolving series captures those intersections – offering a record of a place in motion.